 To-do: To become a true spiritual leader, you need to give people instant and cheap gratification.
 It works rather simply.
 All you need to do is show them how much more/better/wiser/spiritually advanced they are, than the others.
 Make them feel smart.
 Make them feel privileged.
 The best part is, they would not have to do anything for this, only just follow you.

 What you will gain from this is not just a few more people who listen to you, but a loyal following, who will do anything in their power to protect you and your name.
 Why?
 Because they will just protect themselves, their higher self-esteem and self-perception, which you provide them with.
 And for this, they need to keep your image as their impeccable spiritual leader.
-Play on their ego and their instinctual self-protective behaviour and you are all set.
+Play on their ego and their instinctual self-protective behavior and you are all set.
 It is truly a win-win set-up.

 10. Charge money for teaching

 This is the essence of your journey.
-After all being a spiritual leader is a great business.
+After all, being a spiritual leader is a great business.
 You can not only make some money, but you can have a more than decent living out of your follower base.
 Ever dreamed of yachts, and private planes, having a villa or two?
 Your own bodyguards perhaps?
 The sad thing about spiritual masters is that being truly spiritual, they don’t care to abut material riches.
 Honestly, they have no idea what they miss.

-You as a spiritual leader however, are not bound by those silly, outdated ideals of spirituality over materialism (or finances, to be precise).
+You as a spiritual leader, however, are not bound by those silly, outdated ideals of spirituality over materialism (or finances, to be precise).
 Being spiritual only in title, you can truly enjoy all the fruit and profit, you’ve worked so hard to hoard collect, from your unsuspecting loyal and grateful followers.

 To-do: If you’ve implemented all the above steps, you are all set to cheat people out of their pants accept the gratitude of your follower base, robbing them blind charging what is due for your services.
 You will not only sell overpriced books and DVDs, but you can even charge for public speaking, as much as you can dream of.

-Besides, you could organise workshops and even accept people as your private students.
+Besides, you could organize workshops and even accept people as your private students.
 The fee for a lesson can be as high as your students can afford.
 Of course, your marketing game must be up: You need to target the rich, if you want to make a real fortune, although skinning working for the poor masses might also prove to be rather lucrative.
 But that is a different story and better suited to another article on a different type of blog.

 From the above simple steps, you could have learned, how to become a successful (and possibly rich) spiritual leader.
 If you are not yet offended, (in which case you did not read this through carefully), then it may just be time to look for the above signs in any and every person you’ve ever trusted to be your teacher, superior or leader.
-Using these simple steps could be the shortest route to spot any con-artist, however popular and famous, who prey on your wallet, beliefs and desire to a better and happier life.
+Using these simple steps could be the shortest route to spot any con-artist, however popular and famous, who prey on your wallet, beliefs, and desire to a better and happier life.
 Remember, true masters could be hiding in plain sight.
 If you are too loud to hear their quietness, it might just be time to change your own ways.

 Liked this article?
-Please share on your favourite social media, to help it gain exposure, so that I, the author can become a famous spiritual leader (and be able to finally pay my electricity bill).
+Please share on your favorite social media, to help it gain exposure, so that I, the author can become a famous spiritual leader (and be able to finally pay my electricity bill).

 Want to become a student of Me, the potentially famous spiritual leader?
 Make sure you start by reading the rest of my posts, containing all the wisdom, that I so generously send out to My followers.